matthewh806/TheIdeasMan/README.md

 # The Ideas Man

+## Name
+I always thought the idea of much derided "Ideas Man" role in a company was quite funny.
+I read about these people on Reddit, HackerNews etc, but never came across someone who had this job.

+It became kind of mythical, imagine, being paid to sit in a room all day and think of ideas.

 ## Reason
 Everyday so many different thoughts come into my head and I play around with them for a while in my brain, but then eventually I forget them.